Sbock1/PowerBI-project/README.md

 # PowerBI-project
-Tags: Power BI project - Data modelling - data cleaning - data viz
+**Tags:** Power BI project - Data modelling - Data Cleaning - Creating pipeline - Data Viz

+**Description:**
-End-to-End project based on SQL dataset loaded into Power BI for visualization.
+End-to-End Power BI project based on SQL dataset loaded into Power BI, structured with Power Query and visualization for intended use for product managers understanding their products and markets quickly on a revolvering basis.

-Import the sql tables first into your mySQL workbrench and connect to there with PBI.
+1. Import the sql tables first into your mySQL workbrench and connect from there to Power BI.
-(Company project, but data was now randomized with Python)
+(Data was completely randomized with Python, use case based on company need)
+2. Data Power Query and modelling in star shape
+3. Visulization